Innovations in the Breast Cancer Pathway

 DoubleTree by Hilton Bristol City Centre, 6 CPD hours

-This one-day, in-person, immersive training is designed to help you streamline and strengthen your role within the breast cancer pathway.
+This one-day, in-person, immersive training was designed to help attendees streamline and strengthen their role within the breast cancer pathway.

-This multidisciplinary forum offers a unique opportunity to explore the entire patient journey - from initial diagnosis to treatment and ongoing care - with a focus on improving efficiency, collaboration and patient outcomes.
-Come together to discover innovative diagnostic tools, emerging treatment strategies and practical methods to reduce delays and enhance co-ordination.
+This multidisciplinary forum offered a unique opportunity to explore the entire patient journey – from initial diagnosis to treatment and ongoing care – with a focus on improving efficiency, collaboration, and patient outcomes.
+Participants came together to discover innovative diagnostic tools, emerging treatment strategies, and practical methods to reduce delays and enhance coordination.

-Don’t miss out on this unique opportunity to identify how your role intersects with others across the pathway and gain actionable insights to deliver more timely, personalised and effective care.
-Return equipped with real-world strategies to improve both service performance and quality of life for your patients.
+This unique event provided opportunity to identify how attendees roles intersected with others across the pathway and gained actionable insights to deliver more timely, personalised and effective care.
+They returned equipped with real-world strategies to improve both service performance and quality of life for their patients.

-Ensure quality of life for your patients and move towards more personalised care by engaging with practical guidance and new treatments through:
+Quality of life for patients was prioritised, and steps were taken towards more personalised care by engaging with practical guidance and new treatments through:

 • Streamlining patient pathways to increase efficiency and timely treatment